-- G. Type/Class/Variety: Three-digit code number entered exactly as specified on the actuarial documents, for the type grown by the insured.
-If "No Type Specified," enter the appropriate 3-digit code number from the actuarial documents. - H. Stage:
+Type: Three-digit code number, entered exactly as specified on the actuarial documents, for the type (or variety) grown by the insured.
+If "No Type Specified" or "No Variety Specified" is shown in the actuarial documents, enter the appropriate three-digit code number from the actuarial documents (e.g., 997).
+If a type (or variety) is not specified on the actuarial documents, MAKE NO ENTRY.